n8acl/aprsnotify/README.md

 ---

 ## Change Log
+* 05/19/2021 - Version 5.0 Release
+  - Update of APRSNotify Database to consolidate callsign lists to one table
+  - Redesign of an_util.py into a Flask app to allow for web browser based GUI to configure the script.
+  - Addition of Discord to supported networks.
+  - Automatically does not send a map image with WX Station Data or message notification to Telegram
+  - Updated Wiki with new information.

 * 01/15/2021 - Version 4.0 Release
     - Removal of APRSBot to a different project
     - Moved from text files for data storage to SQLlite3 Database